The K5-S, launched in 2016, is the upgraded version of AGV’s standard K5 and claims to sit squarely in the middle of their range.

-From a safety perspective, AGV has created a Carbon-Fibreglass shell that has the prerequisite ECE 22-05 as well as a 4 star Sharp rating.
+From a safety perspective, AGV has created a Carbon-Fibreglass shell that has the prerequisite ECE 22-05 and a 4 star Sharp rating.

 It’s light, weighing in at just 1,390g and offers a high level of peripheral vision, clearly a key safety requisite for new and experienced riders.

-This extra attention to detail has resulted in nicely defined channels around the chin guard as well as the K5-S’ distinctive rear spoiler, giving the helmet a fantastic well-defined sporty and aggressive look.
+This extra attention to detail has resulted in nicely defined channels around the chin guard and the K5-S’ distinctive rear spoiler, giving the helmet a fantastic well-defined sporty and aggressive look.